-The deterministic versus randomized dichotomy describes the mechanism used to select an action at a given decision epoch.
+Randomization The deterministic versus randomized dichotomy describes the mechanism used to select an action at a given decision epoch.
 A deterministic decision rule selects an action with certainty, while a randomized decision rule selects an action according to a specified probability distribution.
-A deterministic decision rule is a special case of a randomized decision rule corresponding to a degenerate probability distribution (i.e., all of the probability mass being placed on one action).

-The above taxonomy leads to four classes of decision rules.
+A deterministic decision rule is a special case of a randomized decision rule corresponding to a degenerate probability distribution.
+Types of decision rules The above taxonomy leads to four classes of decision rules.